 The server works by calling the following function periodically in exact way we do with the webserver.

+The IR remote control task handles the reception of IR signals.
+The implementation was a port from an existing arduino library found here.
+The library implements only NEC protocol decoding and encoding, althought encoding is still a WIP.
+For an explanation of how it works refers to the english documentation.
 There are a few things I have done for this to work.
 First is to correctly configure the ISR for signal detection.
 Currently I have some issues to get the falling edge interrupt to work on my surf5 board, and investigation is under way.
 The workaround for now is that the GPIO interrupt is set for rising edge detection and a inverter gate is configured to negate the signal from IR led receiver.

 The othwer thing needed is to calculate elapsed time in micro seconds since star of execution.
 Tje library relies on the micros() function from Arduino IDE which is not available in Surf5 SDK.